 Nokia 8 price and release date

-- Out now in the UK, may come to Australia and US very soon
+- Out now in the UK and Australia, may not come to US

-The price of the phone is £499.99/AU$899, which we estimate to be around $700 if it comes out in the US.
-That price would put it below the likes of the Samsung Galaxy S8, but still very much in high-end territory just above the OnePlus 5.
+The phone launched at £499.99/AU$899, but we've already seen the price drop down to £399/$690.
+That price puts it below the likes of the Samsung Galaxy S8, but still very much in high-end territory just above the OnePlus 5T.

 - Dual-sensor rear camera that can take great bokeh images